Civic Engagement: How to Get Involved While Protecting Your Mental Health

 - Discover new ways to cope with and stand up to challenging experiences, such as discrimination and inequality

-- Connect with people who understand your struggles, which can lighten your emotional load and fuel collective healing
+- Connect with people who understand your struggles, which can lighten your emotional load and help you heal

 - Channel feelings of despair and anger into motivation to make change